clij/clij-docs/reference.md

 For technical reasons, the volume of the sphere must contain less than 1000 voxels.

-**Parameters**: Image source, Image destination, Number radiusX, Number radiusY
+**Parameters**: Image source, Image destination, Number radiusX, Number radiusY, Number radiusZ

 **Available for**: 3D